1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 io.writeDataSync(__dirname + '/points.json', times)
 ```

 This creates an array of locations, each with a `lat`, `lon` and `vals` hash.
-The vals hash lists the inches rainfall the occurred during each hour.
+The vals hash lists the inches rainfall the occurred during each hour (the t is preprended to avoid a [nasty safari but](https://bugs.webkit.org/show_bug.cgi?id=164412)).

 ```javascript
 [